 What you bring with you to wear in Turkey will largely depend on where in Turkey you are visiting.
 For those visiting Antalya or the Turkish Riviera, you’ll likely want to bring beachwear and some loose-fitted clothing for exploring the coastal towns.

-Those visiting Istanbul will likely need more smart attire and those planning on hiking in Cappadocia will need to pack some activewear.
+Those visiting Istanbul and other major cities like Ankara will likely need more smart attire, sturdy footwear and casual clothing.
+Likewise, those planning on hiking in Cappadocia will need to pack some activewear and maybe some hiking boots in your suitcase.

 1. Lightweight and breathable clothing for the hot summers